Our Commitment to Quality

 You are going to spend tens, even hundreds of thousands of dollars to remodel your home.

 You want somebody to do it who knows how to build a quality product.
 The problem is that there is no benchmark for what constitutes quality.
 We’ve walked onto jobs with installation so poor it was borderline illegal.
 And the homeowner told us that the previous contractor was supposed to be “really good”.

 But what does “really good” mean?
 What does “top quality” look like?
-And most importantly, how does it get delivered on your project?
+And most importantly, how does that get delivered on your project?

-At North Light Builders our commitment to quality starts with our Lead Carpenters.
-Our Lead Carpenters are professionals in the field of remodeling with a minimum of 10 years building experience.
+At North Light Builders our commitment to quality starts with our Project Managers.
+Our Project Managers are professionals in the field of remodeling with a minimum of 10 years building experience.
 These are the people that make our core values come alive.
-The Lead Carpenter assigned to each project oversees that project from beginning to end.
-Depending on their background, the Lead Carpenter will take on certain aspects of each project, while working closely with Subcontractors on other aspects.
-Some of our Leads specialize in woodwork and cabinetry, while others come from years doing high-end tile work.
-All of our Lead Carpenters are overseen by our Foreman, whose standards are incredibly high.
+The Project Manager assigned to each project oversees that project from beginning to end.
+Depending on their background, the Project Manager will take on certain aspects of each project, while working closely with Trade Partners on other aspects.
+Some of our Project Managers specialize in woodwork and cabinetry, while others come from years doing high-end tile work.
+All of our Project Managers are committed to North Light Builders incredibly high standards.